angular/angular/aio/content/guide/upgrade.md

 These files need to be copied together with the polyfills.
 The files the application needs at runtime, like the `.json` phone lists and images, also need to be copied.

-Install `fs-extra` via `npm install fs-extra --save-dev` for better file copying, and change `copy-dist-files.js` to the following:
+Install `fs-extra` using `npm install fs-extra --save-dev` for better file copying, and change `copy-dist-files.js` to the following:

 <code-example path="upgrade-phonecat-2-hybrid/copy-dist-files.js" header="copy-dist-files.js">